There is one thing that every business person will tell you they are short of. That is TIME!

 Registration is free but then you can tell us what home and small business ideas you are interested in so we can produce more of the same.

-You also automatically get our free weekly email newsletter on what's new in Profit Accelerator so you can come back anytime something takes your fancy
+You also automatically get our free weekly email newsletter on what's new in Profit Savvy so you can come back anytime something takes your fancy

-Enhance your dining pleasure by registering right now and get the full Profit Accelerator effect.
+Enhance your dining pleasure by registering right now and get the full Profit Savvy effect.